bridgecrewio/aws-modernization-workshop-bridgecrew/content/6_prerequisites/601_setting_up_bridgecrew_account.md

 ![Signup to Bridgecrew](./images/signup_bridgecrew.png)

-## Bridgecrew CLI
+## Checkov CLI
-In this tutorial, we’re also going to use Bridgecrew CLI.
+In this tutorial, we’re also going to use Checkov CLI.
 The CLI works on Windows, Mac, and Linux.
 You can install it with pip:

 ```bash
 pip3 install bridgecrew